reveddit/reveddit/README.md

 yarn start
 ```

 This will build the Javascript files and launch a local server for development.

-Visit http://localhost:8080 and make sure the site is running.
+2. Visit http://localhost:8080 and make sure the site is running.

-CSS is built separately by running
+Note, CSS is built separately by running

 ```bash
 # npm